awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.html)

-## Using parallel load for selected tables and views<a name="CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.ParallelLoad"></a>
+## Using parallel load for selected tables, views, and collections<a name="CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.ParallelLoad"></a>

-To speed up migration and make it more efficient, you can use parallel load for selected relational tables and views\.
-In other words, you can migrate a single segmented table or view using several threads in parallel\.
+To speed up migration and make it more efficient, you can use parallel load for selected relational tables, views, and collections\.
+In other words, you can migrate a single segmented table, view, or collection using several threads in parallel\.
 To do this, AWS DMS splits a full\-load task into threads, with each table segment allocated to its own thread\.

-Using this parallel\-load process, you can first have multiple threads unload multiple tables and views in parallel from the source endpoint\.
-You can then have multiple threads migrate and load the same tables and views in parallel to the target endpoint\.
+Using this parallel\-load process, you can first have multiple threads unload multiple tables, views, and collections in parallel from the source endpoint\.
+You can then have multiple threads migrate and load the same tables, views, and collections in parallel to the target endpoint\.
 For some database engines, you can segment the tables and views by existing partitions or subpartitions\.
-Otherwise, you can segment any table or view by ranges of column values that you specify\.
+For other database engines, you can have AWS DMS automatically segment collections according to specific parameters \(autosegmentation\)\.
+Otherwise, you can segment any table, view, or collection by ranges of column values that you specify\.

 Parallel load is supported for the following source endpoints:
 + Oracle